We've moved! Visit and bookmark catalyst.avaya.cx to see current content. This site is outdated.

 You can change these user permissions at any time if the user’s access needs to be modified.

 Select a license type for the user based on what functionality you want them to have.
+See our website for more information.

-Note: The naming of license types in Edify Console reflect a previous structure.
+Note: The naming of license types in Console reflect a previous structure.
 They map to our current prices as reflected below:

 Changing a license type from Huddle ML to Huddle or Huddle Basic automatically removes the queue workspace from the user’s account.